kubetrail/mksecret/README.md

-# mkphrase
+# mksecret
-CLI tool for storing and managing versions of crypto passphrases on Google secret manager.
+CLI tool for storing and managing versions of secrets on Google secret manager.

 ## disclaimer
 >The use of this tool does not guarantee security or suitability